The Difference Between A Hurricane, Typhoon, And Cyclone

 A Hurricane, Typhoon & Cyclone Are Defined By Their Location

-All three weather events don't get their different names a result of any specific characteristic or behavior, but as a result of WHERE on the planet they occur.
+All three weather events don’t get their different names as a result of any specific characteristic or behavior, but due to where on the planet they occur.
 It is all about their location:

-• The term "typhoon" is used when the weather system originates over the Northwest Pacific Ocean.
+The term “typhoon” is used when the weather system forms over the Northwest Pacific Ocean.

 Meteorologists officially use the umbrella term “Tropical Cyclone” to cover all three systems regardless of their location.